Frequently Asked Questions

 This is a list of Frequently Asked Questions that the Snellville Farmers’ Market receives.

 If you don’t see the answer to a question you have, please use the Contact Form to ask us your question.

 How do you know the produce is locally grown?

 What should I ask the farmers when I visit their booths?

-- When did you pick this lettuce (or other item)?
+When did you pick this lettuce (or other items)?

-- How should I store these tomatoes (or other item) when I get home to maintain flavor?
+How should I store these tomatoes (or other items) when I get home to maintain flavor?

-- What is your favorite way to prepare this squash (or other item)?
+What is your favorite way to prepare this squash (or other items)?

 Why can’t I find all the fruits and vegetables that are available in a grocery store?